 4. Cold Break

 It is very important to chill your beer as quickly and sanitary as possible.
 The cold break is your second chance bind those remaining proteins together before making it to the fermentation vessel.
 If your wort starts looking like an egg drop soup, the cold break is a win.
 It is nearly impossible to chill the beer quickly without a wort chiller.
-If you do not know what egg drop soup is, visualize snot.
 While you are running your wort chiller, stir to create a whirlpool powerful enough to see the bottom of your kettle.
+Here is a little lesson on wort chillers.

-I am sure you are asking “what in the hell is he using?”.
+I am sure you are asking “what in the heck is he using?”.
 My secret to a fast cold break includes a wort chiller, a floor pump, an under the bed shoe storage bin, and ice water.
 I usually run my wort chiller through an ice bath and recirculate the ice bath through the chiller.
 210 to 70 in a few minutes if I create a nice whirlpool too.
+If I am doing something larger that 5 gallons, I use my plate chiller.

 5. Filter During Boil

 If you are adding hops, use a hop bag.
 The deliciousness of the hops will make it into your beer without throwing them directly in.
 When the boil is over, do not squeeze the bag.
-Shit will come out like Play-doh.
 Let the bag drip into the kettle and to avoid hop trub squeezing out.
 If you want to get fancy, make a hop spider.
-Google it…
+Google it.

 I also use a bazooka screen in my boil kettle to serve as a filter for the wort that is exiting to the fermenter.
 I have had good results with just using one of these.
 If you want to spend the money, a false bottom is another option.